-4. The Spanish College via Collegio di Spagna, 4
+4. The Spanish College

+via Collegio di Spagna 4, Bologna

 The first foreign country to establish a presence at the University of Bologna was Spain.
 In 1364 the Cardinal Gil Alvarez Carillo de Albornoz, of Spanish noble descent, founded the first University College to provide a house for Spanish students: St. Clement's.
 Thus Bologna's Royal College of Spain was founded, with a statute of its own that endures to this day.
 Only Spanish male students with a Spanish university degree are eligible, through a competition, to become "bolonios".
 Their period of study in Bologna is designed to produce an advanced degree.
 The foreign colleges at the University were once quite numerous: among others, Flemish, French and German colleges.
-The Spanish College is the only foreign university college in www.realecollegiospagna.it
+The Spanish College is the only foreign university college in Europe that has remained active since the Middle Ages.
+Its walled, crenellated building hosted such illustrious quests as St. Ignatius of Loyola (the founder of the Jesuit order), Miguel www.realecollegiospagna.it

-Europe that has remained active since the Middle Ages.
-Its walled, crenellated building hosted such illustrious guests as St. Ignatius of Loyola (the founder of the Jesuit order), Miguel Cervantes (author of Don Quixote), and, for a few months, Emperor Charles V of the Holy Roman Empire.
+Cervantes (author of Don Quixote), and, for a few months, Emperor Charles V of the Holy Roman Empire.

-5. The Medieval Museum via Manzoni, 4
+5. The Medieval Museum

+Via Manzoni 4, Bologna